 Reasons to be cheerful about euro zone crisis

-That displays his own (undisguised) political bias.
-But it also illustrates the huge political issues at stake in this autumn’s debate on the EU’s future.
+WORLDVIEW:There are huge political issues at stake in this autumn’s debate on the future of Europe

 ALEXANDER STUBB is optimistic that the euro zone crisis has turned a corner in recent weeks and believes a resolution is now possible.

 Finland’s European and trade minister was in Dublin this week for talks and a speech.
 As he says, his country is suddenly more interesting and followed more closely because of its triple A status on the markets, its closer co-operation with Germany and other northern creditor states and the more sceptical public opinion and media constraining its government.

 In an interview he spelled out why he can now see light at the end of the tunnel.
 The European Central Bank’s decision to buy Spanish and Italian government bonds tops the list, although both states will have to accept conditions.
 The Dutch election results and the German constitutional court have endorsed recent decisions.